 Children can abuse other children.
 Peer on peer abuse is behaviour by an individual or group, intending to physically, sexually or emotionally hurt others.
-All staff should be aware of safeguarding issues from peer abuse including:
+All staff are aware of safeguarding issues from peer abuse as set out in Keeping Children Safe in Education, Part 5.
+This include:

-- Bullying (physical, name calling, homophobic, etc., including cyber bullying)

-- Gender based violence

-- Sexually harmful behaviour and sexting
+- Bullying (physical, name calling, homophobic, etc., including cyber bullying) - Gender based violence - Sexually harmful behaviour, including upskirting (this typically involves taking a photograph under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks for sexual gratification or causing humiliation, distress or alarm,) and sexting